 Many of the popular stand-up comedy books, courses, workshops and classes suggest that an individual who wants be successful as a comedian needs to develop a special and unique stage “character”.

-Oddly enough, none of these books give much in the way of insight on exactly how to develop this special “character”.
+Interestingly enough, none of these books give much in the way of insight on exactly how to develop this special “character”.
 The same can be said of most stand-up comedy workshops and classes as well.

 In my opinion, this is just another example of how “conventional wisdom” on stand-up comedy makes it much more difficult than it really is.